Heckie75/renkforce-bs21-bluetooth-switch/README.md

 Random mode can be stopped by calling `-random-clear`

 ## Timers
 The bluetooth switch has 40 timer slots: 20 for turning power on and another 20 for turning power off.
-On and off timers are totally indipendent.
+On and off timers are totally independent.

 Program a timer for starting your coffeemachine from Monday to Friday at 7:10 a.m.
 ```